Andrudewt/Computing-deforestation-square-in-satellite-images-using-computer-vision-and-machine-learning/README.md

 </p>

 ### Computing data set
-Finally the whole data set was passed to the classifier.
+Finally, the whole data set was passed to the classifier.
 According to visual analysis of the results, MLP was chosen for final step.

 ### Result:
 <p align="justify">